roshnadm/helpSystem2/README.md

 				),

 		~~~
-2.Add module to your application config:
+2. Add module to your application config:

 ~~~php
 <?php